tytydraco/yessleep/out/Broken_by_the_night.md

 This tale has a morose second act.

 Since the original intent was to share an advisory, not explore psychological torture, I hadn’t planned to delve into the next chapter of my saga since July.
-But because it’s part of the ripple effect from January, and although it includes shameful details, I’ve found comfort in honesty, navigating so much uncharted territory.
+But because it’s all the ripple effect from January, and although it includes shameful details, I’ve found honesty is best at navigating so much uncharted territory.

 So here’s the rest of my story….